avaxman/Directional/docs/tutorial.md

 ### 301 Power Fields

 This representation is offered in [^knoppel_2013], but they did not give it a specific name (the method in general is called "globally optimal").
-We use the name "power fields" given in [^azencot_2017].
+We use the name "power fields" coined in [^azencot_2017].

 A power field representation uses a complex basis in each tangent plane (face in our implementation), and represents an $N$-RoSy using a *power vector*---a single complex number $y$ per face so that its root set $y=u^N$ comprises the vectors of the $N$-RoSy.